nonk123/crisp3/README.md

 * `make tests` runs the currently defined tests for various components of the interpreter.
 They come in .c files with a `main` function and a `test_` prefix.
 Plain and simple.
-* `make clean` deletes the compiled object files and executables.
+* `make clean` deletes the compiled object-files and executables.